-This threshold figure may be modified in 2020-21 to take individual circumstances into account due to the difficulty some students may have in returning to school after the covid-19 period.
+This threshold may be modified again in 2021-22 to take individual circumstances into account as a result of any periods of self-isolation, remote learning or local/national lockdowns.
 The Deputy Headteacher (Pastoral) will endeavour to take any mitigating circumstances into account when calculating all GIR scores.